-The National Authority must remind the organisers that the Commissioner must be accommodated in a good hotel for the whole duration of the Event and as long as required by the accomplishment of his mission.
+The National Authority must remind the organisers that the Commissioner must be accommodated in a good hotel for the whole duration of the Event and as long as required by the accomplishment of his/her mission.
 The costs of such accommodation are borne by the organisers.

-Travel expenses must be compensated by the organisers to the Commissioner from his place of residence to the race venue, calculated upon the basis of a return air ticket, economy class.
-If the organisers do not offer daily meals and local transportation to the Commissioner, they must pay him/her up to 30 € per day.
+Travel expenses must be compensated by the organisers to the Commissioner from his/her place of residence to the race venue, calculated upon the basis of a return air ticket, economy class.
+If the organisers do not offer daily meals and local transportation to the Commissioner, he/she must be paid actual costs or a minimum of 60 € per day.
 No other costs are to be reimbursed to the Commissioner unless expressly agreed between the organisers and the Commissioner.
-Reimbursement shall be done by the organisers directly to the Commissioner prior to his departure.
-If the organisers fail to do so, the Commissioner shall invoice the UIM The UIM then sends the organisers' National Authority an equivalent invoice, adding a 10% surcharge.
+Reimbursement shall be done by the organisers directly to the Commissioner prior to his/her departure.
+If the organisers fail to do so, the Commissioner shall invoice the UIM.
+The UIM then sends the organisers' National Authority an equivalent invoice, adding a 10% surcharge.
 The invoice must be settled to the UIM within 30 days.